Directive on Recipient Audit

 5.7.3 RDGs and Program ADMs will:

 - Provide input into the development of departmental criteria for selection of recipient audits;

-- Approve the recipient audits selected within their areas of responsibility and provide required input in the development of the Recipient Audit Plan, including prioritizing selected recipient audits;
+- Approve the recipient audits selected within their areas of responsibility and provide required input into the development of the Recipient Audit Plan, including prioritizing selected recipient audits;

 - Ensure the review of the content, assumptions and assertions in recipient audit reports and the prompt resolution of any disagreements with the auditors' assumptions and assertions;

-- Ensure the establishment, review and approval of recipient action plans in response to audit reports, and any other follow-up required from the findings and recommendations of recipient audit reports; and
+- Ensure the establishment, review and approval of Management Development Plans and Management Action Plans in response to audit reports, and any other follow-up required from the findings and recommendations of recipient audit reports; and

-- Ensure that any confirmed amounts owing to AANDC are booked promptly in departmental systems.
+- Confirm the existence of a legal debt (when applicable) and ensure that any confirmed amounts owing to INAC are booked promptly in departmental systems.

 Chief Audit and Evaluation Executive (CAEE)

-5.9.4 Recipient audits are conducted by independent auditors.
-CAEE as the functional authority for audit will provide advice to the CFO and departmental managers on the approach for selecting recipients for recipient audits; on recipient auditing scoping, standards, report contents and practices; and on follow-up actions, which may include subsequent recipient audits or forensic audits.
+5.7.4 Recipient audits are conducted by independent auditors.
+CAEE as the functional authority for audit will provide advice to the CFO and departmental managers on the approach for selecting recipients for recipient audits; on recipient auditing scoping, standards, report contents and practices; and on follow-up actions, which may include subsequent recipient audits, forensic audits or other investigations.

 - Assist in the selection of recipient audits within their areas of responsibilities;

 - Provide input into the scoping of recipient audits, as required;

 - Ensure that the independent auditors have the information they need in order to identify correctly any potential receivables and make a fair and balanced recommendation regarding repayment schedules for these receivables;